Important Signs That Your Daughter-in-law Doesn’t Like You

 1. She hardly picks your calls or responds to your messages; she rarely calls you or sends messages.

-If you call your daughter-in-law and she rarely picks her call, be weary.
+If you call your daughter-in-law and she rarely picks her call, be wary.
 You might ask “what if she is busy?”
 This is a legitimate question.
-Some people are so busy and they try not to get distracted with some calls.
-Some people also have a habit of not holding their phone or leaving their phones anywhere.
-She might be part of such categories of people, so here are a few extra questions to ask yourself.
+So here are a few extra questions to ask yourself.

 - Does she return your missed calls as soon as she can?